 - Get a better understanding of what makes people stumble and eventually leave the website

 - Collect visitor feedback to uncover why people are leaving, what products or services are missing from the site, and what you would need to add/remove/change to make potential customers convert

 2. When you want to improve your customers’ experience

-If you want to build the great customer experience, you’ll probably want to keep a daily focus on your customers’ experience, both to analyze what can be improved and to investigate customer feedback.
+If you want to build a great customer experience, you need to analyze what can be improved while investigating customer feedback.
 In this case,

 Use Google Analytics to:

 - See which paths people take on your website